 Visit the Chapel of St Peter & Paul in the Old Naval College

-Sometimes, you have give kudos to whoever designed a space – if only for the outrageous over-the-top fabulousness of the end result.
+Sometimes, you have to give kudos to whoever designed a space – if only for the outrageous over-the-top fabulousness of the end result.

 That is certainly the case for the Chapel of St Peter & Paul at the Old Naval College in Greenwich.

-The Neoclassical decor is pure drama and I love it – there’s a marble floor, a carved ceiling (with extra gilt for that finishing touch) and one of the most distinctive 18th century interiors you can find in the city.
+The Neoclassical decor is pure drama and we love it – there’s a marble floor, a carved ceiling (with extra gilt for that finishing touch) and one of the most distinctive 18th century interiors you can find in the city.